Knock on Any Door: Cast

-Background
+Production

+Knock on Any Door, based on Willard Motley's 1947 novel of the same name, was Hollywood's second major-studio movie adapted from a novel by an African-American author.
+(The first was The Foxes of Harrow (1947), adapted from a novel of the same name by Frank Yerby.)

-Producer Mark Hellinger purchased the rights to Knock on Any Door (a novel by the African American novelist Willard Motley) and Humphrey Bogart and Marlon Brando were to star in the production.
-However, after Hellinger died in late 1947, Robert Lord and Bogart formed a corporation to produce the film: Santana Productions, named after Bogart's private sailing yacht.
+Producer Mark Hellinger purchased the rights to Motley's novel, and intended Humphrey Bogart and Marlon Brando to star in the production.
+However, after Hellinger died in late 1947, Robert Lord and Bogart formed a corporation to produce the film: Santana Productions, named after Bogart's sailing yacht.
 Jack L. Warner was reportedly furious at this, fearing that other stars would do the same and major studios would lose their power.

-According to critic Hal Erickson, the often-repeated credo spoken by the character Nick Romano--"Live fast, die young, and have a good-looking corpse"—would become the "clarion call for a generation of disenfranchised youth."
+In 1958, Motley wrote a sequel novel, Let No Man Write My Epitaph.
+This book was also filmed, as Let No Man Write My Epitaph (1960), produced and directed by Philip Leacock and starring Burl Ives, Shelley Winters, James Darren, and Ella Fitzgerald, among others.